Wednesday, May 13

 Break Free from Chaos: Your Path to Predictable Health Insurance Costs

 If rising premiums and ongoing uncertainty have felt overwhelming, you’re not alone.
 This session offers a supportive look at why it’s important to thoughtfully address this year’s cost increases and how doing so can create more stability for your organization.
 You’ll hear from MASBO colleagues who have walked this path and are willing to share the practical approaches and real experiences that helped them move forward with confidence.
-We’ll also explore how Borislow Insurance partners with municipalities and school districts to bring clarity, reduce stress, and build a more predictable and sustainable benefits strategy.
+We’ll also explore how Borislow Insurance partners with municipalities and school districts to develop more predictable and sustainable benefits strategies.

 Speaker(s)